Road transport accounted for an estimated 650 deaths in 2012

 Cars were estimated to be responsible for about 52% of deaths attributable to road transport in 2012.
 Heavy goods vehicles (representing just 6% of vehicle kilometres travelled, VKT) accounted for 21% of deaths.
 Motorcycles (1% of VKT) were implicated in nearly 8% of deaths.
 For more information, see Table 1.

 Table 1: Approximate allocation of responsibility for deaths by transport mode, 2012

-In terms of deaths per kilometers travelled, motorcycles contributed to deaths at a much higher rate than other transport modes:
+In terms of deaths per kilometres travelled, motorcycles died at a much higher rate than other transport modes:

 - Motorcycles: 127.5 deaths per billion VKT